mrdrivingduck/paper-outline/Wireless Security/Wi Not Calling - Practical Privacy and Availability Attacks in Wi-Fi Calling/Outline - Wi Not Calling - Practical Privacy and Availability Attacks in Wi-Fi Calling.md

 # Outline

-## Wi Not Calling - Practical Privacy and Availability Attacks in Wi-Fi Calling - ACSAC 2018
+## Wi Not Calling: Practical Privacy and Availability Attacks in Wi-Fi Calling - ACSAC 2018

 Created by : Mr Dk.